Jason Kaiser

-Jason A. Kaiser (born November 9, 1973) is an American former professional football safety in the National Football League for the Kansas City Chiefs and Dallas Cowboys.
+Jason A. Kaiser (born November 9, 1973) is an American former professional football player who was a safety in the National Football League (NFL) for the Kansas City Chiefs and Dallas Cowboys.
 He also was a member of the Hamilton Tiger-Cats, Las Vegas Outlaws, Tampa Bay Storm, Dallas Desperados and Detroit Fury.
-He played college football at Culver-Stockton College.
+He played college football for the Culver–Stockton Wildcats.

-Early years
+Early life

 Kaiser attended Highlands Ranch High School in Highlands Ranch, Colorado, where he practiced football and baseball.
 As a senior, he received All-conference honors in football at quarterback, while making All-State and All-Conference in baseball at center field.

 He wasn't highly recruited as a quarterback in football because of his size (5-foot-10, 155-pounds).

 College career

 Kaiser accepted a football scholarship from NAIA Culver-Stockton College, because the school allowed him to participate in both football and baseball.

 He played his first three seasons at quarterback, posting 2,537 passing yards, 14 passing touchdowns, 30 interceptions, 359 carries for 942 yards and 11 rushing touchdowns.

 As a senior, he was converted into a safety, recording 58 tackles, 5 interceptions (led the team and conference), 16 passes defensed, 3 forced fumbles, 17 kickoff returns for 384 yards and 16 punt returns for 179 yards.
 Kaiser was an Honorable Mention NAIA All-American in football in 1995.

 He played 4 years on the school's baseball team, receiving Honorable Mention NAIA All-American accolades at center field as a senior in 1996.
 He also earned GTE Academic All-American honors.

 In 2006, he was inducted into the Culver-Stockton College Athletic Hall of Fame.